 Honors projects require a substantial time commitment.
 Therefore, students considering Honors should schedule as much of their Psychology course work as possible in the sophomore and junior years.
 Professional and Career Issues, Quantitative Methods, and Introduction to Experimental Psychology should be completed before applying for Honors; all must be completed by the end of the Spring semester prior to beginning summer Honors work.
 As many as possible of the following should be taken before beginning the senior year: Developmental Psychology, Cognitive Processes, Biopsychology, Social Psychology, Dynamics of Personality, and Tests and Measures.
 By completing the required course work early, students have the background needed for Honors (and are also prepared to take the Psychology GRE for graduate school admission).

 An interest in and a commitment to research, a strong academic record (especially in research-oriented classes), and a solid background in Psychology are necessary for admission to Honors.
 The number of students that can be accepted into the Honors program is limited.

-Early in the Spring semester, usually of the junior year, an application is completed and submitted to Dr. Hardin, Undergraduate Committee Chair.
+Early in the Spring semester, usually of the junior year, an application is completed and submitted to Dr. Charles Waehler, Undergraduate Committee Chair.
 Included are course grades, a description of the student's research experience and interests, and a brief summary of career goals.
 A brief letter of recommendation from a faculty member is welcome but optional.
 The Undergraduate Committee and the Honors coordinator then meet to discuss and rate the applications.
 Final decisions on acceptance should be available by about the tenth week of the semester.